AOSVN Grading Policies

 Grading

-Nursing Theory Courses
+Nursing Theory Courses and Remediation Policy

 Students will be given a grade based on points earned on all assignments, quizzes, presentations, and examinations in the theory component of each nursing course.
 Nursing students must earn a minimum grade of a 75% in the theory component of all nursing theory courses to progress in the program.

 Remediation for unsatisfactory course performance is required in the event a nursing theory course is failed.
 The student will be expected to take an alternate exam on the material covered in the original course exam and will be considered to have successfully remediated the course when they have achieved a passing score on the alternate exam.
 Prior to administering the remediation exam, the student must successfully complete all outstanding graded assignments for that course.

 Remediation of any failed course must be performed within fourteen (14) days of the end of the course or prior to the start of the next term, whichever is shorter.
+Any examinations not completed prior to the start of the next term will be forfeited.
 Students may take up to two (2) remediation examinations.

-Students may take up to two (2) remediation examinations.
-If a remediation examination is not performed within fourteen (14) days of the end of the course or prior to the start of the next term, the examination is forfeited.
+The maximum grade that will be entered into the student’s grade record for any remediated course will be 75%.
 If a course is not successfully remediated, the student’s failing grade will be recorded as the grade for the un-remediated course and the student will be dismissed.

 An exception to this policy is the ATI Comprehensive Predictor Assessment for AOSVN students.
 This assessment has only one (1) remediation attempt.
-If a student fails to successfully remediate the ATI Comprehensive Predictor Assessment, they will be dismissed with the opportunity to re-enroll.
+If a student failes to successfully remediate the ATI Comprehensive Predictor Assessment, they will be dismissed with the opportunity to re-enroll.

 Students may not remediate more than two (2) nursing courses in the program.
 If a student fails a third (3) course the student will be dismissed from the program.

-ATI Comprehensive Predictor Assessment Remediation Policy
+ATI Comprehensive Predictor Assessment and Remediation Policy

 Nursing Lab and Clinical Courses